Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tại sao một số cổng USB có màu xanh lá cây - Ảnh 2.

-Don't confuse green USB with turquoise
+Don't confuse green USB drives with turquoise ones.

 While other colors like blue are widely deployed and have clear standards, green is often used to refer to specific company technologies.
 This can be confusing, especially when a green USB port is easily confused with a turquoise USB port.